I can’t imagine life without a creative project — an art or anything that requires creating.

 Some people focus so much on the details.
 They want to start a blog, and they stress over the blog’s name, the theme, the hosting, the logo, and on and on.
 (I know.
 I’ve been there.)

-When it should be, the first thing to do is ask ourselves, “Why do I want to create a blog?”
+When it should be, the first thing to do is ask ourselves, “Why do we want to create a blog?”

 Knowing our why is paramount.
 Because if we know why we want to do it, the tiny details don’t matter that much.

-Even more interesting is that when we know our why, it would be easier to figure out the “how” down the line.
+Even more interesting is that when we know our why, it’d be easier to figure out the “how” down the line.

 Our why is our compass.